Available in VPC

 $ kubectl --kubeconfig $KUBE_CONFIG drain $NODENAME

-1. Perform the cluster maintenance task, and use the command shown below to enable pod scheduling for the worker node again.
+- After performing cluster maintenance, use the command below to re-enable pod scheduling on the worker node.

 $ kubectl --kubeconfig $KUBE_CONFIG uncordon $NODENAME